jokedurnez/Flora/README.md

   - Some way of determining the location (from a fixed origin) based on history of events.
   - Some way of determining 'blockedness', i.e. with the accellerometer the robot could technically _test_ if he can go forward/backward.
 Still some thoughtwork on this.
 - Loss function: Some measure of its distance (in cm) to me.
 The loss function should be `abs(100 - distance)` (or square to make it differentiable) to make the robot follow me.

+### Spending tracker

+I wanted to build the robot bottom up (not packaged), because I'm addicted to learning new things, but also because I thought it would be cheaper than $100-prefab-robots on the market.
+Of course, I'm totally lost in the thing.
+So this is how much I've been spending on it:
+- Sunfounder starter kit: $32.19
+- Lego technic Hook Loader: $14.99
+- Lego power functions motor set: $29.99 - This was definitely a waste.
+It's cheaper to buy piece by piece online and I can't seem to connect the lego motor to the breadboard.
+- New lego motor + more bricks: $36.97
+- **TOTAL:** $114.14